Preparing for Extreme Heat

 Evaluate if you can stay home

 • If it is not safe for you to stay at home, consider staying with friends or family that have air conditioning or cooler spaces.
-Alternatively, identify places in your community you can visit.
+Alternatively, find places in your community you can visit.

 Identify an Extreme Heat Buddy